GhostTheBoo/Plandomizer/README.md

 # TODO

+Add Vanilla Information for Equipment, and Bonus Levels

 Add Party Level Ups?
 (I don't feel they would be incredibly useful)

-Add Boss Replacement?
-(Boss rando is already incredibly jank, may not be worth the effort)